ysbajagai/bioinfo/phyloseq_microeco_tutorial.md

 title: 16S Phyloseq & Microeco Analysis Tutorial
 ---

-# 🧬 16S rRNA Data Analysis in R using Phyloseq and Microeco
+# 16S rRNA Sequencing Data Analysis in R using Phyloseq and Microeco

 This tutorial provides a complete R-based workflow for analyzing 16S rRNA sequencing data using `qiime2R`, `phyloseq`, and `microeco` packages.